ha-bina/Customer-Experience-Analytics-for-Fintech-Apps-week2/notebooks/README.md

 # Customer Experience Analytics for Fintech Apps

-This project collects, cleans, and analyzes customer reviews for Ethiopian banking apps from Google Play.
+This project collects, cleans, analyzes, and stores customer reviews for Ethiopian banking apps from Google Play.

 ## Project Structure